ericoc/seizures.ericoc.com/readme.md

 where it is processed and stored in InfluxDB via line protocol.

 With latitude and longitude in InfluxDB, I use the Google Maps JavaScript API.
-This allows me to precisely map where each and every one of my seizures took place, and list them by time (to the nano-second!) on this mobile-friendly website for later review/analysis.
+This allows me to precisely map where each one of my seizures took place, and list them by time (to the nanosecond!) on this mobile-friendly website for later review/analysis.

 ### Database